dccuchile/beto/README.md

 # BETO is Spanish BERT

-In this repo we open-source our SpanishBERT model.
+In this repo we open-source our SpanishBERT model wich is a BERT-Base model trained on Spanish Corpora.

 # Download